 Welcome!
-I am a Global Innovation Program Postdoctoral Fellow at the University of Pennsylvania’s Perry World House and an incoming Assistant Professor of Political Science at Boston College.
-In the 2021-22 academic year, I was a Hans J. Morgenthau Fellow at the Notre Dame International Security Center.
+I am an Assistant Professor of Political Science at Boston College.
+In the 2025-2026 academic year, I am a Stanton Nuclear Security Fellow in the Center for Nuclear Security Policy at the MIT Security Studies Program.
+Previously, I was a Global Innovation Program Postdoctoral Fellow at the University of Pennsylvania’s Perry World House and a Hans J. Morgenthau Predoctoral Fellow at the Notre Dame International Security Center.

-My broader research interests center on topics such as the role of nuclear weapons in grand strategy, the politicization of international norms, the effects of leader age on international politics, and the impact of different military recruitment systems on battlefield performance.
-Some of my research has been published or is forthcoming in outlets such as the American Political Science Review, International Studies Quarterly, Political Science Quarterly, European Journal of International Security, and the Washington Quarterly.
+My broader research interests center on topics such as preventive war, the role of nuclear weapons in grand strategy, the relationship between power politics and international norms, and the performative uses of violence by state and nonstate actors.
+Some of my research has been published or is forthcoming in outlets such as the American Political Science Review, International Studies Quarterly, European Journal of International Security, Texas National Security Review, Contemporary Security Policy, and Political Science Quarterly.

-My research has been supported by the Smith Richardson Foundation and the Korea Foundation for Advanced Studies, as well as the Center for East Asian Studies and the Pearson Institute for the Study and Resolution of Global Conflicts at the University of Chicago, among others.
+My research has been supported by the Smith Richardson Foundation, the Charles Koch Foundation, and the Korea Foundation for Advanced Studies, as well as the Center for East Asian Studies and the Pearson Institute for the Study and Resolution of Global Conflicts at the University of Chicago, among others.

 Before beginning my academic career, I served as the personal interpreter to South Korea’s Chairman of the Joint Chiefs of Staff.
 In this capacity, I assisted the Chairman during all interactions with English-speaking foreign partners, including the Commander of the U.S. Forces Korea (CDRUSFK), Commander of the U.S. Pacific Command (CDRUSPACOM), and the Chairman of the U.S. Joint Chiefs of Staff (CJCS).